Rookie QB Max Brosmer shines in second half, helps Vikings hand Giants 9th straight loss

 The Giants (2-13) lost their ninth consecutive game and fifth since Mike Kafka took over as interim coach when Brian Daboll was fired on Nov.
 10. They have not won since Oct.
 9.

+"This is a new experience for me," rookie QB Jaxson Dart said.
+"It hasn't been easy.
+I'm just trying to stay positive."

-Rookie QB Jaxson Dart did not attempt a pass until 1:44 left in the second quarter and finished 7 of 13 for 33 yards and his fifth career interception, which came when his throw bounced off Theo Johnson's hands and into Byron Murphy's.
-Dart was sacked five times, including by Andrew Van Ginkel on fourth and 3 with two minutes left.
+Dart did not attempt a pass until 1:44 left in the second quarter and finished 7 of 13 for 33 yards and his fifth career interception, which came when his throw bounced off Theo Johnson's hands and into Byron Murphy's.
+Dart was sacked five times, including by Andrew Van Ginkel on fourth and 3 with two minutes left, and those yards lost gave the Giants 13 net yards.

+"I trust the game plan," Dart said.
+"I understand it.
+My job is to go out there and execute it."

-Ben Saul made two field goals in his debut, and New York's only TD was Nubin's scoop and score.
-The offense's longest play was 18 yards, and Darius Slayton's drop late elicited boos from some of the fans who remained in the stands at the Meadowlands.
+Ben Saul made two field goals in his debut, and New York failed to score an offensive touchdown for the second time in as many games against the Vikings' defense run by Brian Flores after choosing Daboll over him in 2022 sparked a lawsuit alleging racist hiring practices.
+The unit's longest play was 18 yards, and Darius Slayton's drop late elicited boos from some of the fans who remained in the stands at the Meadowlands.

 Injuries

-Vikings: Running back Jordan Mason was carted to the locker room after injuring an ankle in the first quarter. ...
+Vikings: Running back Jordan Mason was carted to the locker room after injuring his right ankle in the first quarter. ...
 Center Ryan Kelly was concussed in the second.
-It's his third this season and the sixth documented concussion of his NFL career.
+It's his third this season and the sixth documented concussion of his NFL career. ...
+O'Connell said Aaron Jones played through an ankle injury.

 Giants: Left tackle Andrew Thomas limped off early in the second quarter because of a hamstring injury. ...
-Center John Michael Schmitz injured his right hand in the third.
-The departures of Thomas and Schmitz put the offensive line down three starters, with Jon Runyan Jr. scratched for personal reasons. ...
-Cornerback Cor'Dale Flott left with a knee injury, and Nubin received medical attention in the fourth quarter.
+Center John Michael Schmitz injured his right hand in the third. ...
+Cornerback Cor'Dale Flott left with a knee injury.

 Up next